How Does a Home Warranty Work? Claims Process & What to Expect

 What happens if I'm not satisfied with the repair?

 If you're unhappy with repair quality, contact your warranty company immediately.
-Most providers offer workmanship guarantees of 30-90 days, meaning they'll send the technician back to fix issues with the original repair at no additional charge.
+Most providers offer workmanship guarantees of 30 to 90 days, meaning they'll send the technician back to fix issues with the original repair at no additional charge.
 Document problems with photos and detailed descriptions.
 If problems persist, escalate through the company's customer service channels and request a different contractor.
-Keep all communication records in case you need to file a formal complaint or pursue alternative resolution.

 Do I get my service fee back if the claim is denied?

 No. Service fees are non-refundable and cover the cost of the technician's visit and diagnosis regardless of the claim outcome.
 You pay this fee even if the issue isn't covered, the repair is denied, or you choose not to proceed with the recommended repairs.
 This fee compensates the contractor for their time traveling to your home, performing diagnostics, and reporting findings to the warranty company.
-Budget for this expense with every claim you file.
+With the 2026 national average around $108 per visit, budget for this expense with every claim you file.

 How can I prevent my home warranty claim from being denied?

 Keep detailed maintenance records for all major systems and appliances, including receipts for professional servicing.
 Ensure all installations meet local building codes and are performed by licensed professionals.
 Review your warranty contract thoroughly to understand what's covered and excluded.
 File claims promptly when issues arise rather than waiting, which can worsen problems or raise questions about delayed reporting.
-Provide complete documentation including photos and detailed descriptions of problems.
 Consider a home warranty when buying a house to ensure coverage starts properly from day one.

 Compare Home Warranty Options in Ohio